txemasv/android-secure-storage/README.md

 # AndroidSecureStorage
-Example to keep secure data using Android KeyStore System (from API 19+).
+How to keep secure data using Android KeyStore System (from API 19+).

 The App is composed for 3 classes:
 - MainActivity